JdeRobot/DetectionMetrics/docs/_pages/resources/gsoc_19.md

 {% include video id="dX895_HzVHA" provider="youtube" %}

 ## Better user experience
-If a user does not add a config file when executing Detection Suite, a pop up window shows and asks the user to give the needed information.
+If a user does not add a config file when executing Detection Studio, a pop up window shows and asks the user to give the needed information.

 <img src="../../assets/images/week3_1.png" alt="Screenshot" style="max-width:100%;">